 - “Blind” and “disguised” attributes

 Do not create reserve fields “just in case” to fill them with specific content when necessary.
 An even worse habit is to reuse abandoned attributes for different content.
-Will you remember one year from now what the “EXTRAFIELD1” contains and from when on the EXCHANGE_RATE was used for holding commission fees instead and why?
+Will you remember one year from now what the “EXTRAFIELD1” contains and from when the EXCHANGE_RATE was used for holding commission fees instead and why?

-If you are on the safe side, all your columns carry straightforward names and have the same data type and settings within across all tables.
+If you are on the safe side, all your columns carry straightforward names and have the same data type and settings within all tables.

 Here is an example of where to start your investigation.